Demant: 21st century

-In 2010, Otix Global is acquired, giving the Group a third hearing aid brand, Sonic.

-The Group acquires the French company Neurelec in 2013, adding Cochlear Implants to the Hearing Implants business.
+In 2010, Otix Global aws acquired, giving the Group a third hearing aid brand, Sonic.
+The Group acquired the French company Neurelec in 2013, adding cochlear implants to the hearing implants business.
 The year after, Neurelec is fully re-branded to Oticon Medical.
 Later, the Group launches its own cochlear implant, Neuro.

-In 2015, William Demant Holding AS expands its retail business with a majority stake in the French retailer, Audika.
+In 2015, William Demant Holding AS expanded its retail business with a majority stake in the French retailer, Audika.

 In February 2017, it was announced that then-President and CEO Niels Jacobsen would step down after 25 years in charge of the company.
 Instead, he would become CEO of William Demant Invest A/S. As of 1 April 2017, the company has been led by President & CEO Søren Nielsen and by board chairman Niels B. Christiansen.

-In 2018, William Demant Holding A/S and Sennheiser announce an end to their joint venture in headsets.
-Going forward, Enterprise Solutions and Gaming becomes independent divisions under the EPOS brand, which is fully owned by William Demant Holding A/S. William Demant Holding A/S and Philips announce a partnership where William Demant Holding A/S brings Philips branded hearing solutions to market, thus adding a fourth hearing aid brand to the Group.
+In 2018, William Demant Holding A/S and Sennheiser announced an end to their joint venture in headsets.
+Going forward, Enterprise Solutions and Gaming became independent divisions under the EPOS brand, which is fully owned by William Demant Holding A/S. William Demant Holding A/S and Philips announce a partnership where William Demant Holding A/S brings Philips branded hearing solutions to market, thus adding a fourth hearing aid brand to the Group.

-In 2019, William Demant Holding A/S changes name to Demant A/S and launches a new brand strategy to support collaboration across the Group.
-At the same time, the Oticon Foundation is renamed William Demant Foundation.
+In 2019, William Demant Holding A/S changed their name to Demant A/S and launched a new brand strategy to support collaboration across the Group.
+At the same time, the Oticon Foundation was renamed the William Demant Foundation.